What Is a Google Broad Core Algorithm Update?

-With Google’s recent announcement of the August 1 core update, many SEO professionals were left a bit confused about exactly what changed (besides their rankings).
+When Google announces a broad core algorithm update, many SEO professionals find themselves asking what exactly changed (besides their rankings).

-If you missed the announcement, here’s Google’s official acknowledgement of the update:

-This week we released a broad core algorithm update, as we do several times per year.
-Our guidance about such updates remains the same as in March, as we covered here: https://t.co/uPlEdSLHoX
+Google’s acknowledgment of core updates is always vague and doesn’t provide much detail other than to say the update occurred.

+The SEO community is typically notified about core updates via the same standard tweets from Google’s Search Liaison.

+To gain insight into what may have caused a site’s rankings to go up, down, or stay the same, it helps to understand what a broad core update is and how it differs from other types of algorithm updates.

+After reading this article you’ll have a better idea of what a core update is designed to do, and how to recover from one if your rankings were impacted.

-So, What Exactly Is a Core Update?
+So, What Exactly Is A Core Update?

 First, let me get the obligatory “Google makes hundreds of algorithm changes per year, often more than one per day” boilerplate out of the way.

-Many of the named algorithms we hear about (Penguin, Panda, Pigeon, Fred, etc.) are implemented to address specific faults or issues in Google’s algorithms.
+Many of the named updates we hear about (Penguin, Panda, Pigeon, Fred, etc.) are implemented to address specific faults or issues in Google’s algorithms.

-In the case of Penguin, it was link spam; in the case of Pigeon it was local SEO spam.
+In the case of Penguin, it was link spam; in the case of Pigeon, it was local SEO spam.

 They all had a specific purpose.